The Climate Change Levy (CCL): What does it mean for small businesses?

 Certain businesses may be exempt from paying the main rate of CCL, including:

-• Domestic energy users such as homes, self-catering holiday accommodations and caravans
+• Domestic energy users, such as homes, self-catering holiday accommodations, and caravans.

 What happens if I think I’ve paid too much on the Climate Change Levy?